Dante-101/postgresql-evaluation/README.md

 * To connect via `psql` after `docker-compose`, use
   * `docker run -it --rm --network pg-network -e PGPASSWORD=testpassword postgres psql -h postgres -U postgres`

+* To use SQL right from vs-code, install the tool `SQLTools - Database tools`.
+  * Setup the connection
+  * Attach a file to a connection
+  * Select the query you want to run
+  * Press Cmd+E twice to run that query